Code of Conduct of Gunold GmbH

 The company contributes to the social, cultural and economic development of the country and region in which it operates and promotes related voluntary activities among its employees.

-The company makes all suitable and reasonable efforts to continuously implement and apply the principles and values described in this Code of Conduct and to eliminate any existing deficits as quickly as possible.
+8. implementation and enforcement The company shall make all appropriate and reasonable efforts to continuously implement and apply the principles and values described in this Code of Conduct and to remedy any deficiencies as quickly as possible.
 Upon request and under the condition that this happens reciprocally, contractual partners should be informed about the essential measures.
 It should be comprehensible for the contractual partner that compliance with the Code of Conduct is fundamentally guaranteed.
-This does not entail any entitlement to the disclosure of trade and business secrets or competition-related or other information worthy of protection.
+This does not imply any claim to the disclosure of trade and business secrets or information relating to competition or other information worthy of protection.